transifex/transifex-native-sandbox/README.md

 # Try it out yourself

-  - [x] Step 1: Clone the repo and go to folder of your preference.
+  - [x] Step 1: Clone the repo and go to the folder of your preference.
 There is one for each of the following languages / frameworks: Python, django, JS, React, React Native.

-  - [x] Step 2: Set things up using the guide included in each folder mentioned in step 2. it's literally 3 commands.
+  - [x] Step 2: Set things up using the guide included in each folder mentioned in the previous step. it's literally 3 commands.
         If you are not up to it we've built a script to do it for you.
 Just do ```sh run.sh```

   - [x] Step 3: Push your strings to Transifex with this <command>.
-We've enable MT so that you don't have to do the translations yourself.
+We've enable MT for the purposes of the testing so that you don't have to do the translations yourself.

   :ok_hand: You are all set.
 Your page is live and translated.
   <br/>
   <br/>